 Some of its most popular courses relate to growing and high value sectors such as engineering, business, health, media and law.
 UCLan's extensive links with employers mean that many of these promising young job-seekers quickly find employment with local businesses rather than getting siphoned away to cities such as Manchester and London.
 This retention of graduate talent keeps money and expertise circulating within the city, which all helps to underpin Preston's growing prosperity.
 A further consequence, of course, is that it increases local demand for good quality rented accommodation.

-For buy-to-let investors, the University is an invaluable local asset.
+For buy-to-let investors, the University is an invaluable local asset for the Preston property market.
 So many of the features that make Preston so attractive to investors owe at least some of their success to UCLan, its students, academics and outreach programmes.
 It is one of the reasons why rental demand is so strong and reliable, and why the city's economy is making such a pronounced recovery.

 According to TotallyMoney's Buy to Let Yield Map 2018/2019, Preston's central PR1 postcode ranks in the top 20 UK destinations.
 Average rental values here are £845 pcm, average asking prices are £147,076, and average rental yield are 6.89%.